Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Introduction

-Our goal is to test the range of validity of the one-loop galaxy bias expansion, which we quantify by means of three different performance metrics \citep{Osato2019}: the figure of bias, quantifying the accuracy of the model in terms of the recovery of the model parameters, the goodness of fit, measuring how well the best fit model compares to the input data vectors, and the figure of merit, quantifying the statistical power of the model in constraining the cosmological parameters.
+Our goal is to test the range of validity of the one-loop galaxy bias expansion, which we quantify by means of three different performance metrics \citep{Osato2019}: the figure of bias, quantifying the accuracy of the model in terms of the recovery of the model parameters; the goodness of fit, measuring how well the best-fit model compares to the input data vectors; and the figure of merit, quantifying the statistical power of the model in constraining the cosmological parameters.
 These metrics are computed for each of the configurations we test, as a function of the maximum wave mode $k_\mathrm{max}$ included in the fit, exploring different bias relations meant to reduce the dimensionality of the parameter space.
-Since we limit our attention to the real-space galaxy power spectrum alone, we focus only on the recovery of the dimensionless Hubble parameter $h$, defined in terms of the Hubble constant $H_0$ as $H_0=100\,h\,\Hunits$, and of the cold dark matter density parameter $\omegac\equiv\Omega_{\rm c}h^2$, where $\Omega_{\rm c}$ is the corresponding fractional density parameter.
-At the same time we avoid sampling the scalar amplitude $\As$, since this would lead to a strong degeneracy with the linear bias parameter $b_1$, which can be partially broken only considering the additional constraining power from higher-order statistics, or the apparently anisotropic clustering amplitude when also including \gls{rsd}.
+As we limit our attention to the real-space galaxy power spectrum alone, we focus on the recovery of the dimensionless Hubble parameter $h$, which is defined in terms of the Hubble constant $H_0$ as $H_0=100\,h\,\Hunits$, and of the cold dark matter density parameter $\omegac\equiv\Omega_{\rm c}h^2$, where $\Omega_{\rm c}$ is the corresponding fractional density parameter.
+At the same time, we avoid sampling the scalar amplitude $\As$, as this would lead to a strong degeneracy with the linear bias parameter $b_1$.
+This degeneracy can be partially broken if only considering the additional constraining power from higher-order statistics, cross-correlation with the matter density field, or in a multi-tracer analysis, or by considering the apparently anisotropic clustering amplitude when also including \gls{rsd}.